 COFACE not only studies how families live and the challenges they face, but also aims to address how policy might be shaped to try and make the lives of men, women and children happier, and the decisions they make easier.
 In 2010 COFACE initially proposed that 2014 should be a year to focus on family well-being.
-Having advocated strongly since this initial proposal, COFACE and its members have now received positive reactions from the European Parliament and the European Commission to have 2014 designated the European Year for Reconciling Work and Family Life.
-Whilst one focus of the year aims to match people’s skills to jobs, it also aims to improve the well-being and lives of European citizens.
-COFACE hopes that 2014 will mark a year of positive change for families in Europe.
+Having advocated strongly since this initial proposal, COFACE has prepared a campaign designated to support Reconciling Work and Family Life in 2014.
+Whilst one focus of the campagin aims to match people’s skills to jobs, it also aims to improve the well-being and lives of European citizens.
+COFACE hopes that the 2014 campaign will mark a year of positive change for families in Europe.

-With European families feeling increasing stretched to reconcile their family and work life balance the 2014 CAMPAIGN European Year for Reconciling Work and Family Life hopes to provide the opportunity to concentrate on work and family life balance policies which are impacted and challenged by European trends.
+With European families feeling increasing stretched to reconcile their family and work life balance the 2014 CAMPAIGN for Reconciling Work and Family Life hopes to provide the opportunity to concentrate on work and family life balance policies which are impacted and challenged by European trends.
 Demographic challenges such as inequality, social exclusion, and lack of economic efficiency mean that work and family reconciliation policies must be typical throughout employment, social services, social security and education policies, both at National and European level.
 Family and work life balance policies also need to promote gender equality so that women can participate in the labour market more easily and flexi-time arrangements are available.